 Needham-Storey-Wampner Funeral Service History

-In 1987, Benjamin R. Needham and John M. Storey merged their respective funeral homes in Marion (Needham & Son Funeral Home)and Gas City (Jay-Swift & Storey Funeral Home), to form Needham-Storey Funeral Service operating funeral homes in both Marion and Gas City.
-At the time of the merger, Paul A. Shane, J. Mark Storey and Steven A. Wampner joined John and Ben as shareholders in Needham-Storey Funeral Service, Inc.
+In 1987, as a result of the joint investment in the Grant Memorial Park Cemetery and Memorial Services, Benjamin R. Needham and John M. Storey merged their respective funeral homes of Needham & Son Funeral Home and Jay-Swift & Storey Funeral Home to form Needham-Storey Funeral Service, operating funeral homes in both Marion and Gas City.
+At the time of the merger, Paul A. Shane, J. Mark Storey, and Steven A. Wampner joined John Storey and Ben Needham as stockholders in the Needham-Storey Funeral Service Corporation.

 Benjamin R. Needham retired from the firm in 1997 and his interest was purchased by the firm through an Employee Stock Ownership Plan (ESOP).
 The firm’s name was changed to Needham-Storey-Wampner Funeral Service in 2000.